Do I need term life insurance? Or am I wasting my money?

 Do I Need Whole Life Insurance?

 The question of whether to purchase whole life or term life insurance coverage will depend on your particular needs.
 While all situations are different, overall you may be a good candidate for a whole life insurance policy if you are looking for lifelong coverage at a set premium price.
-You may also want to lean more towards a whole life insurance policy if you are seeking a way to build up savings in a tax-advantaged way.
+You may also want to learn more towards a whole life insurance policy if you are seeking a way to build up savings in a tax-advantaged way.

 How Much Term Life Insurance Do I Need?